jasgithub101/Ei-Study-Assignment/Excerise 2/README.md

 - *Rover Commands*: Supports commands to move forward, turn left, and turn right.
 - *Obstacle Detection*: The Rover detects obstacles and records their positions.
 - *Status Report*: The Rover provides status reports on its current position and direction.
+- *Logging*: Captures all rover movements, commands, and obstacle encounters in a dedicated log file for tracking and debugging.
 - *Design Patterns*: Utilizes Command Pattern, Composite Pattern, and other OOP principles for a clean and maintainable codebase.

 ## Key Components